paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-023-miscellaneous-studies-and-reports.md

 (9) Information on the extent to which units of the armed forces have removed serviceable parts, supplies, or equipment from one vehicle, vessel, or aircraft in order to render a different vehicle, vessel, or aircraft operational.

+(10) Information regarding the extent to which any member of the armed forces is assigned or detailed outside the member’s unit or away from training in order to perform any function that had previously been performed by civilian employees of the Federal Government.

-(10) Such other information as determined necessary or appropriate by the Secretary of Defense.
+(11) Such other information as determined necessary or appropriate by the Secretary of Defense.

 **(c) Consideration of Readiness Assessments.—** The information required under subsection (b) to be included in the report for a quarter shall be based on readiness assessments that are provided during that quarter—